Testing Configuration

 verdict: block

-- name: allows-normal-question
+- name: allows-standard-question

 input: